Fleurman/meno-markup/README.md

 Meno is _another_ markup language to convert human readable text file into html content.
 Meno is **minimal**, it only uses these 8 characters `] : - < [ ; > _ ` yet it is handy !

-This script is the Meno parser written in `Javascript`.
 The project is still in early stage but some tags are already implemented.

 [You can discover and try it here](https://fleurman.neocities.org/menowriter/)